Clearpool Partner School Program for Environmental Science and Experiential Learning

 All Partner School Program requirements apply to scholarship applicants.
 Funding is limited and applications are evaluated based on the needs of the students, the potential impact on their learning, cost of the program selected, and the potential for meaningful collaboration.

-Apply for a Partner School Scholarship for the 2018-2019 academic year.
+Apply for a Partner School Scholarship for the upcoming academic year.

-Completed applications must be signed by the school principal and superintendent, and returned by March 31, 2018.
+Completed applications must be signed by the school principal and superintendent.